Spatial anisotropies from long wavelength scalar and tensor modes: Introduction

 Our results differ from previous and related works~\cite{King:1991jd,Pontzen:2010eg,Pereira:2019mpp} in two important aspects.
-First, rather than showing that Bianchi with small anisotropy is equivalent to a perturbed FLRW metric, we ask about the leading physical effect of superhorizon modes in a flat FLRW universe with adiabatic perturbations, and we show that it is locally described by a Bianchi metric.
-This is motivated by current CMB observations which show that perturbations are compatible with adiabatic evolution and $\Omega_k$ is consistent with zero, and very close to the curvature floor of $10^{-4}$~\cite{Leonard:2016evk}.
+First, rather than showing that Bianchi universes with small anisotropies are equivalent to perturbed FLRW metrics, we ask about the leading physical effect of superhorizon modes in a flat FLRW universe with adiabatic perturbations, and we show that it is locally described by some Bianchi metrics.
 Indeed, we find that not all Bianchi solutions with a FLRW limit can arise in such a setting.
+This is motivated by current CMB observations which show that perturbations are compatible with adiabatic evolution and $\Omega_k$ is consistent with zero and very close to the curvature floor of $10^{-4}$~\cite{Leonard:2016evk}.
 Second, our derivation is essentially geometrical.
-Although we use Einstein equations as a ``no-go theorem'' for some Bianchi models, our main results derive essentially from an effective metric and its symmetries.
+Although we use Einstein equations as a no-go theorem for some Bianchi models, our main results derive essentially from an effective metric and its symmetries.

-We work by expanding the metric perturbations in gradients since we consider long-wavelength modes.
+We work by expanding the metric perturbations in gradients, since we are interested in long-wavelength modes.
 The leading and subleading order in this expansion has no physical effect on subhorizon scales, while the leading physical effect of a scalar perturbation is to induce a small curvature.
 This is reviewed in section \ref{sec:gradient_expansion}.
-We ask what is the leading physical effect of tensor perturbations, which turns out to be described by Bianchi solutions, so these are reviewed in section \ref{sec:bianchi}.
+We then ask what is the leading physical effect of tensor perturbations in the presence of spatial curvature, which turns out to be described by a subset of Bianchi solutions, so these are presented in section \ref{sec:bianchi}.
 We show this equivalence in section \ref{sec:main}.
 Finally, we present our conclusions and future directions in section \ref{sec:conclusions}.
-Some ancillary calculations are relegated to the appendixes.
+Some ancillary calculations are relegated to the Appendixes.